video editing tips

 • Wipe: Affectively “wipes” one clip off the screen, revealing the next clip underneath.
 You can learn more here.

-Remember that less is often more when it comes to transitions and effects.
+Remember that less is often more when it comes to transitions and effects!
 Too many can distract or overwhelm the viewer.
-Focus on enhancing your content without detracting from its core message.

-Incorporating stock footage into video editing projects can help elevate the production quality and create a more professional outcome.
+Adding stock footage, or b-roll, into your projects can help elevate the production quality and create a more professional looking video.

-Multiple platforms offer free and paid high-quality stock footage for diverse themes and subjects, such as Pexels or Shutterstock.
+Multiple platforms offer free and paid high-quality stock footage, such as Pexels or Shutterstock.
 Using stock footage not only saves time and enhances visual elements, but it also helps you avoid copyright issues that come with using footage without permission.

 Motion Graphics and Text